cemleme/gridiron_privacy_terms/docs/terms.md

 Nothing in this section takes away any protection you have under the mandatory consumer law of the country in which you live, or your right to bring proceedings in your local courts where the law gives you that right.

-Before starting formal proceedings, please contact us at **[CONTACT EMAIL]** so we can try to resolve the matter informally.
+Before starting formal proceedings, please contact us at our email so we can try to resolve the matter informally.

 ---